 2024

-The "Key Figures on European Living Conditions - 2024 Edition," produced by Eurostat, provides essential statistical indicators regarding living conditions in the EU and EFTA countries.
-In 2023, the median annual disposable income in the EU was 19,955 PPS, with significant disparities among member states.
-Approximately 21.4% of the population faced the risk of poverty or social exclusion, while 45.4% of households reported difficulties in making ends meet.
-The severe material deprivation rate was 6.8%, higher among women.
-Additionally, 10.6% of individuals could not afford adequate heating.
-The average life satisfaction rating stood at 7.3 out of 10.
-The publication, based on recent EU-SILC surveys, aims to inform policymakers and researchers about socioeconomic conditions and supports the monitoring of social rights and poverty reduction efforts in Europe.
+The "Key Figures on European Living Conditions - 2024 Edition" publication by Eurostat presents vital statistical indicators on living conditions across the EU and EFTA countries.
+Key findings from 2023 include a median annual disposable income of 19,955 PPS per inhabitant, with significant disparities between regions.
+Approximately 21.4% of the EU population, or 94.6 million people, faced the risk of poverty or social exclusion, while 45.4% of households reported difficulties in making ends meet.
+The severe material deprivation rate slightly increased to 6.8%, with higher rates among women.
+Notably, 10.6% of individuals could not afford adequate home heating.
+The average life satisfaction rating remained stable at 7.3 out of 10.
+This report serves as an essential resource for policymakers and researchers to assess living standards and monitor social rights and poverty reduction initiatives in Europe.

 This publication titled "Key Figures on European Living Conditions - 2024 Edition" was produced by Eurostat, the statistical office of the European Union, and published in 2024.
 It presents a selection of key statistical indicators on living conditions in the European Union (EU), EU member states, and European Free Trade Association (EFTA) countries.